sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/2_create_workload_review.md

 ### 1.0.
 Provision IAM Role for Trusted Advisor in Workload Account.

 The AWS Well-Architected Tool is designed to help you review the state of your applications and workloads against architectural best practices, identify opportunities for improvement, and track progress over time.
-When enabled, the Tool can recieve data from Trusted Advisor periodically to provide you with data points around environment configuration during review.
+When enabled, the Tool can retrieve data from Trusted Advisor periodically to provide you with data points around environment configuration during the review.

-To view Trusted Advisor information a IAM role needs to be created to provide access to the necessary API calls.
-And if you are running on multiple AWS accounts, this role will have to be created on each associated AWS accounts.
-For details on which IAM permission to apply in the role, you can refer to this [guide](https://docs.aws.amazon.com/wellarchitected/latest/userguide/activate-ta-in-iam.html).
+To view Trusted Advisor information, an IAM role needs to be created to provide access to the necessary API calls.
+And if you are running on multiple AWS accounts, this role must be created on each associated AWS account.
+You can refer to this [guide](https://docs.aws.amazon.com/wellarchitected/latest/userguide/activate-ta-in-iam.html) for details on which IAM permission to apply in the role.

-To help you with this process, In this lab we've created a CloudFormation template to facilate the creationg of IAM role in the workload account.
-You can follow the steps below to deploy the IAM roles into associated accounts.
-You will provision a [CloudFormation](https://aws.amazon.com/cloudformation/) stackset that will deploy IAM Role with necessary permission policies for AWS WA Tool in Management Account to collect data in associated accounts for the workload
+In this lab, we’ve created a CloudFormation template to facilitate the creation of IAM role in the workload account.
+Follow the steps below to deploy the IAM roles into associated accounts.
+You will provision a [CloudFormation](https://aws.amazon.com/cloudformation/) StackSets that will deploy IAM Role with necessary permission policies for AWS WA Tool in Management Account to collect Trusted Advisor data in the member accounts where the workload has been deployed.

-1. Download the sample workload CloudFormation Template [here](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Code/TrustedAdvisor_IAM_Role.yml).
+1. Download the sample workload CloudFormation Template called **TrustedAdvisor_IAM_Role.yml** from [here](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Code/TrustedAdvisor_IAM_Role.yml).

 2. Navigate to the AWS CloudFormation console.